 Named for his grandfather, the son of winery founder Giovanni Gaja, Angelo Gaja began working at the family winery in 1961 after completing studies in enology at Alba and Montpellier.
 (He would later earn a degree in economics at the University of Turin.)
 An indefatigable traveler, Angelo often credits his importing business — which gave him unprecedented access in his visits to wineries — for his expansive knowledge of the world of winemaking.
 Inspired by contemporary and traditional winemaking approaches in France, in the 1960s he began to apply his experiences to the family winery.
 He introduced barrique aging, hybrid French bottle formats and longer corks, and clonal and massal selection in the vineyard.
+Gaja also was the first to bottle a single-vineyard Barbaresco to highlight the extraordinary quality of his vineyards; previously producers had blended grapes from different vineyards.
+He was also the first to bring international grapes, like cabernet sauvignon and chardonnay, to the Piedmont, a move opposed by his father.
+Moreover, he introduced the practice of cutting unripe bunches from vines to increase concentration in the remaining grapes.
 In the process, he single-handedly established Barbaresco as one of the great appellations of the world.
-His electric, charismatic presence and often poetical ruminations on the nature of fine wine make him one of the most respected and beloved figures in the wine industry today.
+His electric, charismatic presence and often poetical ruminations on the nature of fine wine make him one of the most respected and beloved figures in the wine industry to.

 The 1992 vintage in Langhe was not a good one; “A disaster,” in the words of Angelo Gaja.
 “We declassified completely.”
 However, on the heels of disaster, came a blessing.
 In February 1993 the family welcomed a son, Giovanni.
 The younger of Giovanni’s two sisters is 12 years older than him, and he jokes that as a child it was like he had three mothers.
 Growing up in Barbaresco, he loved spending time in the vineyards, and in summers earned €5/hour—money he always saved—helping with the bottling.
 Building on a degree in economics and management earned at Milan’s Università Cattolica del Sacro Cuore in 2015, he is shadowing his father at the winery, gleaning wisdom that only Angelo Gaja possesses.
 He is eager to increase his experience with time abroad, as his sister Gaia has been doing for over a decade.
 Beginning in 2017, Giovanni spent a year as a fine-wine specialist in New York City and returned permanently to Barbaresco in 2018.
 As a member of the fifth generation, he will help guide the family winery—founded a century and a half ago by his great-great-grandfather Giovanni Gaja—into the future.